Yunsusu376/data-analysis-portfolio-r-sql/README.md

 ### SQL

 - `05_basic_sql_queries.sql`
-  Basic SQL homework queries (Q1–Q10).
+  Basic SQL queries (Q1–Q10).
 Queries only; dataset/database not included.

 ## How to run (R)